Attention-Guided Multi-scale Interaction Network for Face Super-Resolution: Proposed Method

 where $F_{dw3}$, $F_{dw5}$, and $F_{dw7}$ are ${3 \times3} $, ${5 \times5} $, and ${7 \times7}$ depthwise convlution, respectively.
 However, relying solely on convolutions may lead to insufficient feature fusion across scales, potentially introducing redundant information or affecting the representation of key facial details.
 To address this issue, we use an attention unit $F_{au}$ to calculate the feature weight of the fusion feature of three branches.
 Next, we use the calculated weights to modulate the three-branch features at different scales through element-wise multiplications.
-This mechanism enables the model to dynamically balance the contributions of multi-scale features, effectively capturing key facial details across varying receptive fields, thereby enhancing detail restoration and overall generalization.
+This mechanism enables the model to dynamically balance the contributions of multiscale features, effectively capturing key facial details across varying receptive fields, thereby enhancing detail restoration and overall generalization.
 To further refine and reconstruct the weighted fused facial features, we apply depthwise convolutions with kernel sizes of ${3 \times3}$, ${5 \times5}$, and ${7 \times7}$, ensuring the joint optimization of local texture details and global structural consistency.
 This collaborative refinement ultimately leads to higher-quality facial reconstructions.
-The above operations can be expressed as
+The above operations can be expressed as:

 where $H_{cat}$ is a concat operator and $\mathop F\nolimits_{au} ( \cdot )$ indicates attention unit.
 Then, we aggregate the three branches' features to combine facial detail information under different receptive fields.
-This process can be described as
+This process can be described as:

 where $\mathop F\nolimits_{conv1} ( \cdot )$ represents ${1\times1}$ convolution.
 Finally, we utilize a Feature Refinement Module to refine features obtained from previous multiple branches.
 Specifically, we begin by applying normalization and multiple $3 \times 3$ convolutional layers to refine the local facial context.
-Afterward, the hourglass block further integrates multi-scale information to capture global and local relationships.
-The above operations can be expressed as
+Afterward, the hourglass block further integrates multiscale information to capture global and local relationships:

 where $\mathop F\nolimits_{frm} ( \cdot )$ indicates feature refinement module.